If you’re moving to Switzerland’s biggest city, here’s what you should know about finding houses and apartments in Zurich.

 Local schools are generally of a high standard and worth considering for German-speaking families.
 Even for non-German speaking families, if your relocation to Switzerland is expected to be more than a couple of years it may well be worth integrating into the excellent Swiss school system.
 Initial language support will be provided by the school.

-There are a few major international schools as well in Zurich.
-The Zurich International School follows the IB program and is situated on the Silver Coast (Wädenswil, Kilchberg, Horgen, Adliswil) in Baden.
+There are a few major international schools in and around the Zurich area.
+The Inter-Community School Zurich is the area’s oldest international school, located in the leafy town of Zumikon, a short drive south of Zurich on the so-called Gold Coast.
+The Zurich International School is also located outside the city, over on the Silver Coast.
 There is also the Swiss Internation School, which has campuses in Männedorf, Zürich Wollishofen, Wallisellen, Winterthur, and Zug.
 In Gockhausen there is the French school, Lycée Français de Zurich.
 There is also a number of smaller international schools and bilingual options in the Zurich area.

 Many schools offer a bus service for younger children.
 Older students tend to make their own way on public transportation.